danpaz/bodybuilder/README.md

 ## Elasticsearch compatibility

-Currently aims to support the full elasticsearch query DSL for versions 1.x, 2.x, and 5.x.
+Currently aims to support the full elasticsearch query DSL for all versions.

 The elasticsearch 1.x query DSL is supported by providing a `v1` argument when calling the `build` function.